-The 100th Anniversary of Women at William & Mary has many features and many audiences.
-We will commemorate the 24 women who enrolled at the university in 1918.
-We will celebrate the achievements of the more than 50,000 women students and alumnae who have followed.
+The 100th Anniversary of Women at William & Mary had many features and many audiences.
+We commemorated the 24 women who enrolled at the university in 1918.
+We celebrated the achievements of the more than 50,000 women students and alumnae who have followed.

-Importantly, we will explore the role of women in our university community and in today's world.
+Importantly, we explored the role of women in our university community and in today's world.

 The first 24 women students at William & Mary all were white and financially privileged.
 They all were born in the United States and were presumed to be Christian and cisgender.